 For Swedish massage treatments you’re required to disrobe and lie on a massage table.
 However, your modesty will be preserved, as all body parts will be covered except for the area being worked on.

-- stimulates blood circulation which improves supply of oxygen and nutrients to body tissues
+- stimulate blood circulation which improves supply of oxygen and nutrients to body tissues

-- helps keep ligaments and tendons supple and pliable
+- help keep ligaments and tendons supple and pliable

 If you have any questions you can email me.

 Santosa – 21 Albert Street, Edinburgh EH7 5LH

 By appointment.
 Call me on 07714340057 or send an email